 What RCS means for teachers and other professionals

-This information will be used to help the CPP plan services for children and their families that are focused more on early intervention or prevention.
+This information will then be used to help each CPP to plan services for children, young people and their families that are focused more on need and promoting early intervention or prevention.

 This work is being conducted by two of Scotland’s leading survey research organisations – ScotCen Social Research and Ipsos MORI – and draws on their respective skills and experience of conducting major national studies, such as the Growing Up in Scotland survey and SALSUS (Scottish Schools Adolescent Lifestyle and Substance Use survey).

 Further detail is available on the Frequently Asked Questions page.